Details on meter operational times and the City's multi-tier fine structure.

 Meter Operation Times

 In general, parking meters are in operation Monday through Saturday from 8am to 7pm.
-Exceptions to these operation times are multispace meters, which are operational 24 hours a day.
-Multispace meters are currently located on various lots throughout the City, including those indicated on the following map:
+Exceptions to these operation times are some multispace meters which are operational 24 hours a day.
+24-hour multispace meters are currently located on various lots throughout the City, including those indicated on the following map:

 Parking Violation Fine Structure